th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

                           })
 ```

-For these more beefy setups, rumba will actually install the prototype
+For these more beefy setups, Rumba will actually install the prototype
 and you can specify a repository and branch (if not, it will use the
 master branch from the main ouroboros repository), build options for
 the prototype, additional packages to install for use during the